prasterone (dehydroepiandrosterone, DHEA) vaginal

 To make sure prasterone vaginal is safe for you, tell your doctor if you have ever had breast cancer.

-Although this medicine is for use only in menopausal women, prasterone should not be used by a women who is pregnant or breast-feeding.
+Although this medicine is for use only in postmenopausal women, prasterone should not be used by a women who is pregnant or breast-feeding.

 Prasterone vaginal is not approved for use by anyone younger than 18 years old.